joBr99/nspanel-lovelace-ui/HMI/README.md

 </tbody>
 </table>

-### cardGird Page
+### cardGrid Page

-cardGrid is using the exact same message cardEntities is using; it ignores the information supplied in optionalValue, because it isn't needed for cardGrid
+cardGrid is using the exact same messageformat like cardEntities does.
+The only difference is, it ignores the information supplied in optionalValue, because it isn't needed for cardGrid.

 <table>
 <thead>